openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 The following instructions are for setting up a VM for building an OpenMPF deployment package.
 This VM is not necessarily a machine on which the OpenMPF will be deployed and run.
 Those machines may have other requirements.
 For more information refer to the [OpenMPF Installation Guide](Installation/).

 - This guide assumes a starting point of CentOS 7 with a minimal installation.
-- At the time of writing this, the available minimal .iso file is CentOS-7-x86_64-Minimal-1611.iso.
-It should be downloaded from <https://www.centos.org/download/> prior to starting these steps.
+- CentOS-7-x86_64-Minimal-1611.iso should be downloaded from one of the links [here](http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-Minimal-1611.iso) prior to starting these steps.
-- Oracle Virtual Box 5.0.20-106931 is used as the virtualization platform.
+- Oracle Virtual Box 5.1.28 r117968 is used as the virtualization platform.
 Another platform such as VMware or a physical system can be used but are not supported.

 1. Create a new VM with these settings: